synthizer/synthizer/manual/src/object_reference/global_echo.md

 - Emphasize footsteps off walls in large spaces, by computing the parameters for the taps off level geometry.
-- Emphasize openings or cooridors.
+- Emphasize openings or coridors.
 - Pair it with a reverb implementation to offer additional, highly controlled early reflection emphasis